-The EU AI Act is not a future obligation — it is live.
+The EU AI Act is not a future obligation.
+It is live.
 Organisations that cannot demonstrate compliance are already exposed.

 Weak AI governance is not an operational inconvenience.
 It is a direct pathway to regulatory sanction, reputational damage, and board liability.